-Don’t let the fact that there is always a chance that things will go wrong scare you into thinking that following your dreams of travelling the world are too dangerous.
-They aren’t!
+Don’t let the fact that there is always a chance that things will go wrong scare you into thinking that following your dreams of travelling the world is too dangerous.
+It isn’t!
+There is always an element of risk in everything, even staying at home.
 Embrace the risk!
+Welcome it!
 Prepare for it as best you can of course, you should absolutely use your common sense and reasonable safety precautions to minimize the potential risks as much as possible, but don’t be afraid of the fact that you will never reduce risk completely.
 Life is about overcoming those risks and facing them as an opportunity to grow as a person!

 Every bad experience has a silver lining, it is when things go wrong on our travels that we learn more about ourselves, we learn who we are and what we are capable of.
 We can come through the other side more experienced, more worldly, more capable.
 We will never again have to ask ourselves what we would do if faced with certain situations because we will know.
 We will know by experience, and whatever life throws at us we will be able to say ‘No worries, I can handle it!’

 One thing is certain, by travelling the world and taking your own risks, you will get a whole list of your own interesting stories to tell, and I will guarantee that none of them will start with ‘that time I stayed at home’.